core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The same considerations from {{Section 12.6 of RFC8613}} about the maximum Sender Sequence Number hold for Group OSCORE.

 As discussed in {{ssec-wrap-around-partial-iv}}, an endpoint that experiences an exhaustion of its own Sender Sequence Number space MUST NOT protect further messages including a Partial IV, until it has derived a new Sender Context.
-This prevents the endpoint to reuse the same AEAD nonce with the same Sender Key.
+This prevents the endpoint to reuse the same nonce with the same Sender Key.

 In order to renew its own Sender Context, the endpoint SHOULD inform the Group Manager, which can either renew the whole Security Context by means of group rekeying, or provide only that endpoint with a new Sender ID value.
 In either case, the endpoint derives a new Sender Context, and in particular a new Sender Key.

-Additionally, the same considerations from {{Section 12.6 of RFC8613}} hold for Group OSCORE, about building the AEAD nonce and the secrecy of the Security Context parameters.
+Additionally, the same considerations from {{Section 12.6 of RFC8613}} hold for Group OSCORE, about building the nonce and the secrecy of the Security Context parameters.

 The group mode uses the "encrypt-then-sign" construction, i.e., the countersignature is computed over the COSE_Encrypt0 object (see {{sec-cose-object-unprotected-field}}).
 This is motivated by enabling signature checkers (see {{sec-additional-entities}}), which do not join a group as members but are allowed to verify countersignatures of messages protected in group mode without being able to decrypt them (see {{sec-processing-signature-checker}}).